File and Directory Entries API

 1. If path is undefined or null let path be the empty string.

-2. If path is not a valid path, invoke errorCallback (if given) with a newly created "TypeMismatchError" DOMException, and terminate these steps.
+2. If path is not a valid path, queue a task to invoke errorCallback (if given) with a newly created "TypeMismatchError" DOMException, and abort these steps.

-3. If options’s create member is true, invoke errorCallback (if given) with a newly created "SecurityError" DOMException, and terminate these steps.
+3. If options’s create member is true, queue a task to invoke errorCallback (if given) with a newly created "SecurityError" DOMException, and abort these steps.

-4. Let path be the result of running the steps to resolve a relative path with this's full path and path.
+4. Let path be the result of resolving a relative path with this's full path and path.

-5. Let item be the result of running the steps to evaluate a path with this's root and path.
+5. Let item be the result of evaluating a path with this's root and path.

-6. If item is failure, invoke errorCallback (if given) with a newly created "NotFoundError" DOMException, and terminate these steps.
+6. If item is failure, queue a task to invoke errorCallback (if given) with a newly created "NotFoundError" DOMException, and abort these steps.

-7. If item is not a file, invoke errorCallback (if given) with a newly created "TypeMismatchError" DOMException, and terminate these steps.
+7. If item is not a file, queue a task to invoke errorCallback (if given) with a newly created "TypeMismatchError" DOMException, and abort these steps.

 8. Let entry be a new file entry with item’s name as name and path as full path.

-9. Invoke successCallback (if given) with a new FileSystemFileEntry object associated with entry.
+9. Queue a task to invoke successCallback (if given) with a new FileSystemFileEntry object associated with entry.

 The getDirectory(path, options, successCallback, errorCallback) method steps are: